devgateway/www.developmentgateway.org/_posts/2015-05-21-iati-and-country-systems-dg-working-paper.md

 ---
 layout: post
 author: Josh Powell
-title: 'IATI and Country Systems: DG Working Paper'
+title: "IATI and Country Systems: DG Working Paper"
+excerpt: "This blog post introduces a new DG working paper on the use of IATI data in country Aid Information Managements Systems (AIMS).
+The working paper aims to help inform discussions at the IATI TAG and Steering Committee Meetings, to be held in Ottawa from May 30-June 2..."
 thumbnail: assets/featured-images/iati-incremental-funding.png
 thumbnail-alt: 'IATI incremental funding'
 images: